 Today we are making fenugreek & cottage cheese curry.
 I mean methi paneer. 😀

 Like I said above, methi paneer has two native ingredients—first, fresh methi, aka fenugreek leaves.
 Second, paneer, the Indian cottage cheese.
-The combination of these two items, along with Indian spices, gives you methi paneer.
+The combination of these two items and Indian spices gives you methi paneer.

 Your methi paneer carries a variety of flavours in it.
 It is mildly hot, medium spicy & a little bitter due to fresh fenugreek seeds.
 In short, the outcome is a balanced combination of seasoning.

 Needless to say, when you have a perfect blend of spices, the aroma can’t go unnoticed.
 In other words, the recipe contains item-specific fragrances—for example, woody, pungent, bitter, etc.

 Since we have discussed the taste, I can’t resist speaking about the texture.

 This dish has a gorgeous golden yellow colour with a light orange shade.
 The dark green fenugreek leaves on the paneer is a contrasting compliment.
 All in all, the recipe has a rich gradient.
 It looks beautiful as well as is delicious.

 While working with a lot of ingredients, you need to be cautious.
 There are high chances that things can go south.
 Therefore, here are some helpful tips.

 - Methi (fenugreek leaves) – Toast methi leaves without water or oil.
 Do this until water evaporates from the leaves.
 The methi will become loose.
 If leaves start burning or sticking at the pan’s bottom, lower the flame.

 - Cook, until oil separates – Doing this will properly cook all the masala.
 Do not hurry up the process, or the gravy will have a raw taste of ingredients.